TaiDOmi/TTB-course/h4 ToTheMoon.md

 Source: _https://git.dhimmel.com/bitcoin-whitepaper/_

 **1 Introduction**
+- Commerce on the Internet suffers from the weaknesses of trust based model (Financial institutionshandling the payments)
+  - Not possible to make non-reversible transactions
+  -

 **2 Transactions**

 **3 Timestamp Server**

 **4 Proof-of-Work**

 **5 Network**

 **6 Incentive**

 ## a) Wallet.
 _Create a BitCoin testnet wallet._